 The Best Time To Go Hiking In Lanzarote

-Thanks to the spring-like weather and the lack of rain any time of the year is good to go hiking in Lanzarote.
+Thanks to the spring-like weather and the lack of rain any time of the year is good to hike in Lanzarote.
 One thing to keep in mind, however, is the lack of shade on most of the trails: make sure to wear a hat, apply sunblock and carry and drink plenty of water.

-The Unmissable Places To Visit In Lanzarote
+Unmissable Places To Visit In Lanzarote

 Among the nicest places to visit in Lanzarote there is Arrecife, the capital of the island since 1852.
 It’s name is due to the reef (arrecife, in Spanish) that surrounds its most famous urban beach.
 It’s a small city, with a nice promenade and a beautiful beach (even though the buildings behind it are not nearly as beautiful); some nice shops; several unpretentious bars and restaurants.

 In Arrecife, the Castillo de San José, is a must see.
 This is a fortress built in the 1770s under orders of Carlos III to protect Arrecife from pirates.
 The construction of the castle was also meant to create more work opportunities.
 The views from the Castle are beautiful.
 The castle was completely restored in the 1970s and currently hosts a great exhibitions of pieces of Antoni Tàpies and Joan Miró.

 Another interesting place to visit is the César Manrique Foundation, which opened to visitors after Manrique’s death in 1992.
 What makes the place worth visiting is the fact that it’s been built on a lava flow and it follows the shape of the volcanic rock.
 Inside, there is an art gallery with works by Pablo Picasso and Joan Miró.